toucansites/website/contents/docs/[02]getting-started/[06]docker/index.md

 order: 6
 ---

 # Docker
 ---

-Toucan CLI is fully available via Docker using the [`toucansites/toucan`](https://hub.docker.com/repository/docker/toucansites/toucan/general) image.
-This method eliminates the need for local installation and ensures a consistent environment across different systems.
+Toucan is available via Docker using the official [`toucansites/toucan`](https://hub.docker.com/repository/docker/toucansites/toucan/general) image.

+This approach removes the need to install anything locally and provides a consistent environment on any system.

-Make sure Docker is installed and running on your system and please refer to our Docker guide for more information.
+Before running the following commands, please make sure [Docker is installed](https://docs.docker.com/engine/install/) and running on your computer:

 ```sh
 docker --version